 What is Invisalign?

-Invisalign are clear aligners that fit snuggly over the teeth.
+Invisalign are clear aligners that fit snugly over the teeth.
 The aligners are made of multiple layers of SmartTrack material to gradually move the teeth into the desired position.
-Unlike braces which use metal brackets and wires, Invisalign offers a less noticeable and more comfortable solution to achieving straighter teeth.
+Unlike braces, which use metal brackets and wires, Invisalign offers a less noticeable and more comfortable solution to achieving straighter teeth.

 Can I Benefit from Invisalign?

-You can benefit from Invisalign if you have mild to moderate misaligned teeth and wish to straighten them without the use of braces.
+You can benefit from Invisalign if you have mildly to moderately misaligned teeth and wish to straighten them without the use of braces.
 Invisalign can benefit both teens and adults who experience one or more of the following:

 • Gapped Teeth – A gap can occur when a tooth is lost or when the jawbone continues to grow abnormally.